ericchapman/ruby_wamp_client/README.md

      - Moving CallResult, CallError, CallDefer, and ProgressiveCallDefer to common module called "Response"
      - Results to calls return a Hash object instead of a CallResult object
      - Catches "StandardError" instead of "Exception"
+     - Session object has been split into *request* and *manager* objects
+     - Callback subscriptions are now all "on(event)"
    - Lots of code cleanup and combining handling of methods
  - v0.1.4:
    - Wrapped defer logic inside of yield method for cleanliness